 All safety procedures must be strictly obeyed.
-Safety glasses must be worn at all times in the laboratory.
+Eye protection (safety glasses or goggles) must be worn at all times in the laboratory.
 Wear long-sleeved and -legged clothes to protect your skin against spills, or bring a lab "kittel."
 Closed-toed shoes are mandatory.
 Remove all pendant jewelry when working in the lab.
 If you have long hair, you may not let it hang loose but should tuck it away safely so that it doesn't present a potential hazard for you.
-Refer to the ACS safety manual (click on the link or find under Files → Resources on Canvas) which regulates all safety procedures in the lab.
+Refer to the ACS safety manual (click on the link or find under Files \rightarrow Resources on Canvas) which regulates all safety procedures in the lab.